How to Host a Beach Cleanup

 - If you are under the age of 18, you must have a legal guardian/parental release form signed before beginning.
 These can be emailed ahead of time, if requested.

-- If you are a minor, you must partner with someone 18 years of age or older.
+2. Choose a buddy.
+You must have at least one other person with you in case of emergency.
+(If you are a minor, you must partner with someone 18 years of age or older.)

-- A leader will be chosen to represent their group.
-Each volunteer will be responsible for saving the phone number of the group leader.
+3. A leader will represent your group.
+Each volunteer will be responsible for saving their number in their phone.

-- Each pair of buddies with receive one bucket, a litter grabber, and a clipboard with a trash tracking form.
+5. Each pair of buddies will receive one bucket and litter grabber.
 Gloves will be provided as well, if desired.
 We recommend gloving one hand as some items can be difficult to pick up with a grabber.

-- You will not be allowed to walk into the dunes.
-They are not guaranteed to be stable, creating risk of falls.
-They are also home to several shorebird species that nest in small cups in the sand, including the endangered Snowy Plover.
-If you find yourself in dune habitat on accident, please turn around immediately and walk out in the same footprints that you walked in on as these nests can be extremely difficult to see.
+6. Do not walk in the dunes!
+They’re a shorebird nesting location, including birds like the endangered Snowy Plover, and not guaranteed to be stable, creating a fall risk.
+If you find yourself in dune habitat on accident, please turn around immediately and walk out in the same footprints that you walked in on as shorebird nests are extremely difficult to see.
 You don’t want your day of service to be ruined by stepping on an egg!

-- You will also not be allowed to enter the water.
+7. Please do not enter the water while you are signed-in as a KPB volunteer.
 KPB does not provide a lifeguard and therefore cannot be held responsible for any accidents of participants that do not follow this rule.
-Once the cleanup is complete and you have signed out, you are welcome to enjoy the water as you wish!
+Once the cleanup is complete and you have signed out, you are welcome to dive in!

-- Do not dig.
+8. Do not dig in the sand.
 Digging holes in the sand has the potential to harm sea turtles when they come onto the beach to nest at night.
 It can also place beach goers at risk of injury if they accidentally step into the hole.

-- If you come across something that was once alive, is still alive, or will be alive, don’t pick it up.
-It is not waste produced by humans and therefore should be left for nature to take its course.
+9. Follow Leave No Trace principles.
+If you come across something that was once alive, is still alive, or will be alive, don’t pick it up.
+Only pickup man-made objects.

-- If you find something that would fall under the category of “hazardous sharps”, such as needles, please do not pick them up.
-Leave one buddy with the item and come back to the meeting location to get a staff member.
-We will bring you a sharps container to collect it.
+10. If you find a “hazardous sharp,” like a needle, DO NOT pick it up.
+Leave one buddy with the item and come back to the meeting location to notify a staff member.
+We will bring a sharps container to collect it.
 These items will be disposed of in a medical institution’s waste bin.

-- Know your limits!
-If you feel ill, weak, or tired, take a break!
+11. Know your limits!
+If you feel ill, weak, or tired, take a break and hydrate!
 You can come back to the meeting location to rest under KPB’s tent or sit down on the beach and take a breather.
 Sand is much harder to traverse than pavement!

-- When you are feeling done, please empty your bucket into a trash bag at the meeting location, return your litter grabber and clipboard, dispose of your gloves, and sign out.
+12. When you’re done, please empty your bucket into a trash bag at the meeting location, return your litter grabber and clipboard, dispose of your gloves, and sign out.
 You must sign out as it is the easiest way for KPB to ensure that everyone is safe and accounted for.

-The final rule that we have at Keep Pensacola Beautiful is to have fun!
-As cheesy as it is, you are out there to be good steward of your community and clean the environment that we all love.
+13. HAVE FUN!
+As cheesy as it is, you are out there to be good steward of your community and cleanup the environment that we all love.
 If we stick to these rules and regulations, we promise that the event will be enjoyable and rewarding!